shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 ### Task 2: Analyze Power BI Desktop Report

 The report below analyzes Sales for Fabrikam.
-KPIs are listed on the left top of the page.
+KPIs are listed at the top left of the page.
 The remaining visuals highlight Sales over time, by Territory, Product Group, and Reseller Company.

 ![](../media/lab-01/image11.jpeg)